How to Sell Your Silver Coins (Not Recyled AI Info)

 Collectible (Numismatic) Coins

 The best place to find the true value of a coin collection is your local coin shop.
-If they estimate that a particular coin may be especially valuable, it may be worthwhile to submit the coin to a professional coin grading service.
-Buyers are far more comfortable purchasing coins that have been certified by a grading service.
+If a particular coin could be especially valuable, it may be worthwhile to submit the coin to a professional coin grading service.
+Buyers are far more comfortable purchasing coins certified by a grading service.
 Getting professional coin grading can mean a substantially higher price for your coin when you sell it.

 Find a Trusted Coin Dealer

-Credible coin dealers have an obvious incentive to offer a fair market price (known as their “bid price”) for your coins.
+Credible coin dealers have an obvious incentive to offer a fair market price.
+(This is their “bid price” for your coins.)
 They operate a two-way market of buying and selling coins.
 This means a dealer will always buy from the public the type of silver coins and bullion products that they offer for sale themselves.

 Always bear in mind, of course, that coin dealers are in business to make a profit.
 They generally operate on very thin margins.

-It's also a good sign if a coin dealer has any memberships in industry organizations, such as the American Numismatic Association (ANA) and the Professional Numismatists Guild (PNG).
+It's also a good sign if a coin dealer has any memberships in industry organizations.
+Examples are the American Numismatic Association (ANA) and the Professional Numismatists Guild (PNG).

 ANA bronze medal.
 Image courtesy of CoinWeek